rsturn29/rsturn29/README.md

 ### Hi there 👋

-<h2> Here are some technologies that I have used and am learning to use</h2>
+ Here are some technologies that I have used and am learning to use

             <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/java/java-original.svg" />